lrcfmd/MolecularSetTransformer/README.md

-## Datasets
+## Molecular Set Transformer
-The data folder contains the following datasets:
+A deep learning model, namely Molecular Set Transformer, was designed for enabling high-throughput co-crystal screening for any type of molecular pairs.
+The model is able to provide score and uncertainty for any given molecular pair based on its probability to form a multicomponent cystal.

-    csd_cocrystals2020: all the co-crystals is csd extracted from the 2020 version indicating the molecular pairs interactions category and the year the structure deposited in csd
+## Extract co-crystals from the Cambridge Structural Database (CSD)
-    all_validation_sets: all the in-silico co-crystal screening datasets gathered from literature
+You need the CSD licence (https://www.ccdc.cam.ac.uk/) to use this script.
+You can extract multicomponent crystals after screening the whole > 1 million CSD database.
+If you do not want to include the solvents, you can use the option  --no_solvents

-## Extract co-crystals from CCDC
+    python extract_cocrystals/extract_cocrystals.py --no_solvents

-You need the CSD licence to use this script.
-You can extract multicomponent crystals after screening the whole > 1 million CSD database:
+## Benchmarks (Publically available co-crystal screening data)

-    python extract_cocrystals -s
+All the is-silico co-crystal screening datasets gathered from literature can be found on the validation_data folder and are described below:

 ## Using pretrained models to rank any test data